JoanChirinos/JoansStuff/README.md

 The simple, yet fun game of Blackjack!
 Player vs. Computer.
 Multiplayer (hopefully) coming soon!

+## TextAnimation
+A proof-of-concept type file to test text-based animation.
+Will not be edited or improved upon, though some of the techniques learned here may be used in future projects :)

 # Utilities
 ##### these are stored in jutils/